seconddinner/stress-test-loader/README.md

 # [Second Dinner](https://seconddinner.com/) stress-test-loader

-This is [Second Dinner](https://seconddinner.com/) stress-test-loader.
-We want to open source this code to contribute to development community.
+This is the [Second Dinner](https://seconddinner.com/) stress-test-loader.
+It is a small golang application for executing stress tests, plus some infra things (packer, terraform, etc) to deploy it to the cloud.
+We have open-sourced this code to contribute to development community.

-Current setup is targeted AWS, but it can be ported other clouds if needed.
+Currently, this setup targets AWS, but it can be ported other clouds if needed.

-Current dir structure have:
+Directory structure:

-* stress-test-loader (golang service that can load any stress-test-client, the dir also create AWS ami that allow user to create hundreds of loadtest ec2 instances)
+* stress-test-loader (golang service that can load any stress-test-client, plus packer templates for creating AMIs)

-* infra-terraform. terraform code that allow folks to AWS ami to create stress-test-loader ec2 instances)
+* infra-terraform (terraform config for deploying AMIs to create stress-test-loader ec2 instances)

-## requirement:
+## Requirements

 1. [golang](https://go.dev/doc/install).
 1. [hashicorp packer](https://www.packer.io/downloads).